bekk/bekk-christmas/post/elm/unpacking-single-constructor-custom-types.md

 The overhead of making a refactor like this is now almost nothing, and can, in certain situations give your code guarantees that it otherwise wouldn't have.

-Worth noting is that this pattern mathing only works with single-constructor custom types, not custom types with multiple constructors.
+Worth noting is that this pattern matching only works with single-constructor custom types, not custom types with multiple constructors.
 And, as mentioned above, we will see another use for this technique of using single-constructor custom types, later in December.